fropapravi/Resume/README.md

 #### Sales dataset analysis using (Python)
 - Analyzed sales data to identify trends and patterns, resulting in data-driven insights.
 - Developed functions to load data, calculate total sales, and identify top-selling products.
 - Implemented price simulation and sales prediction - Demonstrated strong skills in data manipulation and analysis with Python.

+#### Data Cleaning and Validation for Myntra Catalogue (Excel)
+- The project aimed to clean and validate Myntra's catalogue data using Excel to ensure accuracy and completeness, enabling reliable analysis for identifying sales trends and optimizing inventory management.
+- Removed duplicates, corrected errors, and standardized formats.
+Filled missing values using mean, median, or mode imputation.
+Detected and handled outliers.
+Used pivot tables to summarize and analyze data.
+Created visual representations to highlight key insights.
+- Achieved 100% data completeness by replacing missing values and managed 5% of the data as outliers to ensure accurate analysis.
+Using pivot tables and charts, identified the highest sales figures, revealing a specific product category that accounted for 35% of total sales.

 ### Awards & Achievements
 - MyCaptain: Business Analyst Pro Course | Certification
 - Hacker Rank: Basic SQL | Certification